What shall I buy for my puppy?

 Long training lead: do not buy less than 10 metres, but do not buy more than 15 metres.
 I'm using 12 metres, mostly during my training.
 Ideal for teaching recall safely to your puppy or just practising with your puppy in the park/forest/field safely until the recall is not perfect and the puppy not well behaved yet.

-Treats: You can use dog daily food as a treat, but if you would like, you can bake some homemade treats for the training or use any food from the safe food list as a treat. (you can find in the blog as Human foods for dogs and tips about dog food)
+Treats: You can use dog daily food as a treat, but if you would like, you can bake some homemade treats for the training or use any food from the safe food list as a treat. (you can find in the blog as Safe and Dangerous foods + tips for feeding)

 If you prefer treats that you can buy from the shops, try to choose better quality treats (most of the good brands has their treats, too) and use a maximum of 2 types, do not buy too many.